-1. The concentration of chlorophyll is a proxy for the amount of photosynthetic plankton, or phytoplankton , present in the ocean.
+The concentration of chlorophyll is an indicator for the amount of photosynthetic plankton, or phytoplankton , present in the ocean.
 Phytoplankton populations are influenced by climatic factors such as sea surface temperatures and winds.

-Phytoplankton are microscopic, floating, plant-like organisms that live in oceans, lakes, and rivers.
+Phytoplankton Microscopic organisms (single-celled plants, bacteria, and protists) capable of photosynthesis.
+Phytoplankton are found in oceans, seas, and freshwater, and are an essential component of aquatic ecosystems.are microscopic, floating, plant-like organisms that live in oceans, lakes, and rivers.
 Phytoplankton form the base of the marine food web, converting solar energy into organic matter (primary production).
 This process ultimately feeds the world’s fish, sea birds, marine mammals, and humans.
 Because phytoplankton use photosynthetic pigments like chlorophyll to convert solar energy into organic matter, the amount of phytoplankton present in the ocean can be assessed by measuring chlorophyll concentrations.
 When phytoplankton populations are large, the color of the water appears greener because of high concentrations of chlorophyll.

 The chlorophyll concentration data shown here were obtained from global satellite measurements by the SeaWiFS and MODIS-Aqua projects of the National Aeronautics and Space Administration (NASA).
 Satellite data collection allows for large spatial coverage and frequent measurements over time, which is useful for assessing long-term changes.
 One limitation, however, is that satellites can only measure near-surface chlorophyll concentrations, thus potentially underestimating the total amount of phytoplankton present at all water depths.
 Chlorophyll concentrations also do not provide information on the composition of phytoplankton communities (for example, the abundance of larger versus smaller species).